rubesjan/AI-maze-traversing/README.md

-# Maze traversing using BFS, DFS, Random search, Greedy search, A* algorithms
+# Maze traversing using BFS, DFS, Random search, Greedy search and A*

 Implementation of BFS, DFS, Random search, Greedy search and A* algorithms for finding path in a maze.
-Algorithms are same, only uses different container for storing opened nodes.
-Algorithms differs only in the order of expanding new nodes.
+Algorithms differ only in the order of expanding new nodes - they only uses different containers for storing opened nodes.

-Maze must be in a txt file.
-Walls should be 'X' and paht must a whitespace (' ').
+Maze must be in a .txt file.
+Walls should be 'X' and paht must be a whitespace (' ').
 Maze must be bounded by walls!

-IMPLEMENTATION DOES NOT CHECK FOR INVALID MAZES, but mazes without any path are valid.
+IMPLEMENTATION DOES NOT CHECK FOR INVALID MAZE, but maze without any path is valid.

 usage:<br>
 ./a.out filename.txt {BFS, DFS, Random, Greedy, A*}